uber/athenadriver/resources/UndocumentedAthena.md

 ## Contributing

 As always, we welcome feedback and contributions.
-If you have any tips and findings about Athena, please feel free to contact [Henry Wu](mailto:henry.wu@uber.com) or [ATG Data Infra Team](atg-infra-data-group@uber.com).
+If you have any tips and findings about Athena, please feel free to contact [Henry Fuheng Wu](mailto:wufuheng@gmail.com).